 I have served in various ministries in Kentucky, Indiana and North Carolina.
 And for the last 33 years, I have worked as a sportswriter, mainly covering high school sports and winning over 100 awards from the Kentucky Press Association, Society of Professional Journalists and Landmark Community Newspapers.

-I live in central Kentucky with my wife, a fine singer in my book, and daughter, who plays clarinet and piano.
+I live in central Kentucky with my wife, Stephanie, a fine singer in my book, and daughter, who plays clarinet and piano and is attending Cincinnati Christian University.

 Enjoy your time here,